Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

-The Planning Policy Advisory Panel of Harrow Council met on Monday 16 February 2026 to discuss proposals for new Local Areas of Special Character and updates to the list of Locally Listed Buildings.
-The panel resolved to recommend that Cabinet approve public consultation on three proposed Local Areas of Special Character and to endorse the addition of 13 buildings to the Council's Local List.
+The Planning Policy Advisory Panel of Harrow Council met on Monday 16 February 2026 to discuss proposed Local Areas of Special Character (LASCs) and updates to the council's list of Locally Listed Buildings.
+The panel resolved to recommend to Cabinet that three areas be approved for public consultation as LASCs and that 13 buildings be considered for inclusion on the Local List.
+A verbal update on the draft National Planning Policy Framework was also noted.

 Proposed Local Areas of Special Character